MathiasBergz/SimpleCalculator/README.md

 # Exception Handling

 In addition to handling division by zero, the project includes exception handling for invalid inputs.
 If the user accidentally types a letter or any other non-numeric character when asked to enter a number, the program catches the error and displays a friendly error message, prompting the user to enter valid numbers.
 This makes the calculator more user-friendly and robust.

+# How to Compile the Program

+1. Download the Project: First, download the project files from the provided repository or as a zip file.

+2. Extract the Files: If you downloaded the project as a zip file, extract the contents to a folder on your computer.

+3. Open in an IDE: Open the folder in an Integrated Development Environment (IDE) that supports C#, such as Visual Studio or Visual Studio Code with the necessary C# extensions installed.

+4. Build the Solution:

+   - In Visual Studio, open the .sln (solution) file and navigate to the "Build" menu.
+Select "Build Solution" or press Ctrl + Shift + B.
+   - In Visual Studio Code, open the folder and make sure you have the C# extension installed.
+Then, navigate to the terminal, and run the command dotnet build to compile the project.
+   -
+5. Run the Program: After successfully building the program, you can run it using:

+   - Visual Studio: Press F5 or click on "Start" to run the program.
+   - Visual Studio Code: Use the command dotnet run in the terminal.

 # License